michalweclawik/firstGame/README.md

 ---

 <p align="center"> First version of Whack-A-Mole-Game with  3 difficulty levels.
-A  game  allows you to re-set game at any point in time and also changle the difficulty level.
+The game allows you to re-set at any point in time and change the difficulty level.
     <br>
 </p>